-Category 3 Category 2 Category 1 • · ·
+Category 3 Category 2 Category 1 e .

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by previous structural repairs in the block.
+Notes Evidence of settlement/movement has affected by distortion to the main walls.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.